11 Fast-Growing Shade Trees for Your Yard

 Photo Credit: Katja Schulz / Flickr / CC BY 2.0

-The towering sycamore graces large landscapes with shade in spring and summer and bursts of fall color in autumn.
-Deer-resistant but attractive to birds for food and shelter, this deciduous tree needs full sun and well-drained soil.
+The towering sycamore graces large landscapes with its shade in spring and summer and bursts of fall color in autumn.
+Deer-resistant but attractive to birds for food and shelter, this fast-growing deciduous tree needs full sun and well-drained soil.
 Surround it with coniferous evergreens to protect it from the wind.
 U.S. colonists used the wood for buttons.

 USDA Hardiness Zone: 4 to 9